vitorbritto/guardian/README.md

 ## Welcome

-Guardian is a simple method to execute your backups with Rsync for external volumes in your local environment.
+Guardian is a simple method to execute backups in your local environment.

 ## Installation